 The finest application of AI in the business landscape is undoubtedly its advanced analytic capabilities.
 AI programming and more specifically, prediction models, help leaders make better employee, customer and production decisions based on both existing circumstances and AI-predicted future events.

 Unily captures data from more than 2 million users, specific to the industry of intranets.
-This provides vast amount of information on how employees from a variety of verticals interact with their digital workplace.
-This data can be used to provide unique multidimensional analysis, allowing organizations to optimize performance management, measure awareness and engagement of their operations.
+This provides a vast amount of information on how employees from a variety of verticals interact with their digital workplace.
+This data can be used to provide unique multi-dimensional analysis, allowing organizations to optimize performance management, measure awareness and engagement of their operations.
 In real terms, AI analytics will provide substantiated insight into the way your employees are interacting with their digital workplace, giving you the information you need to refine your engagement strategy more than ever before.

 Bots with brains: intelligent conversation with chatbots

 The final jewel in the AI crown is the chatbot.
-Heralded as the customer service saviour, chatbots have the ability to reduce time spent answering simple, repetitive queries, allowing humans to spend more time on more complex, creative endeavours.
+Heralded as the customer service savior, chatbots have the ability to reduce time spent answering simple, repetitive queries, allowing humans to spend more time on more complex, creative endeavors.
 Applied to the digital workplace experience, chatbots will soon be available to answer simple questions such as ‘What are my notifications?’ or ‘Are there any important announcements for me?’.
-This does two things: firstly, it makes finding information easier, freeing up time to spend on more valuable, productive endeavours; and secondly, it improves the user experience, making it more interactive and translating into greater adoption of the system.
+This does two things: firstly, it makes finding information easier, freeing up time to spend on more valuable, productive endeavors; and secondly, it improves the user experience, making it more interactive and translating into greater adoption of the system.

 If you’d like to learn more about how Unily is using AI to enhance its digital workplace offering, get in touch with our team today.